Can I have an accident at home?

 How do home office injuries qualify?

-The general definition of a workplace injury is that it is an injury to the health or death of an employee when it is caused, independently of the employee’s will, by short-term, sudden and violent external influences, solely in the course of or in direct connection with the performance of work tasks.
+The general definition of an accident at work is that it is an injury to the health or death of an employee if it is caused, independently of his will, by a short-term, sudden and violent external influence, solely in the course of or in direct connection with the performance of his work tasks.

 However, a very interesting situation is the occurrence of an industrial accident during work at home.
 In this case, too, it is, of course, the employee’s basic duty to report the accident.
 The employer is then obliged to investigate.
 This raises the question of whether such an investigation can also be carried out on the basis of photographs or video recordings, or whether it is necessary to visit the employee’s home.
 If we accept the latter option, then this would involve voluntarily allowing the employer to enter the employee’s own home, which may not be comfortable for every employee.
 However, such entry cannot be forced.

 The next question is how to prove something that was probably not witnessed.
 Moreover, the employer has little way of verifying that the injury occurred during working hours and in the course of work, even if the employee had let him or her into the apartment.
-In fact, it cannot be shown, in essence, that the fall from the chair was related to passing a dictionary from the upper floors of the library and not to hanging curtains, or that the electric shock was caused by the computer and not by the defective blender.
+In fact, it cannot be shown that the fall from the chair was related to the employee’s passing a dictionary from the upper floors of the library and not to hanging curtains, or that the computer, and not the defective blender, caused the electrocution.

-Tip: We have covered workplace injuries and compensation claims in detail in our article.
+Tip: We have covered work injuries and compensation claims in detail in our article.

 Occupational disease